mickremedi/HeidelDocker/README.md

 To Test Heideltime after Initial Setup:
 1. In the HeidelDocker folder, run 'docker-compose run heidel'
-2. cd into heideltime-standalone folder
-3. Run 'java -jar heideltime-standalone/de.unihd.dbs.heideltime.standalone.jar test.txt'
+3. Run 'java -jar HeidelTime/de.unihd.dbs.heideltime.standalone.jar test.txt'

+To Test Heideltime Python Wrapper after Initial Setup:
+1. In the HeidelDocker folder, run 'docker-compose run heidel'
+2. Run 'python3 sample.py'

 ---
 ** This is a clean Ubuntu image, to add tools such as python, use 'apt install python3' **